Int-Angel/Meal-planner/README.md

 * User can create an account
 * User can login and logout
-* User can create recepies
+* User can create recipes
-* User can add recepies for each day of the week
+* User can add recipes for each day of the week
-    * User can search for recepies with a search bar
+    * User can search for recipes with a search bar
 * User can see the shooping list of the week
     * User can add more things to the shoopíng list
 * User can search for other user
 * User can see other user profile
     * User can see week plan
-    * User can see the other user personal recepies
+    * User can see the other user personal recipes
-* User can copy recepies from other user
+* User can copy recipes from other user
 * User can copy other person's meal plan
-* User can see recepies from a database and add these recepies to his recepies
+* User can see recipes from a database and add these recipes to his recipes
-* User can filter the search of recepies by:
+* User can filter the search of recipes by:
     * ...

 **Optional Nice-to-have Stories**